InsertKoinIO/koin/koin-projects/docs/start/getting-started/modules-definitions.md

 But here you won't be able to request an instance with `get<Simple.ComponentInterface1>()`.
 You will have to use `koin.bind<Component1,ComponentInterface1>()` to retrieve an instance of `ComponentInterface1`, with the `Component1` implementation.

-Note that you cal also look for all components binding a given type: `getAll<ComponentInterface1>()` will request all instances binding `ComponentInterface1` type.
+Note that you can also look for all components binding a given type: `getAll<ComponentInterface1>()` will request all instances binding `ComponentInterface1` type.

 ## Combining several modules